 Use chalkboard paint to create a countdown pumpkin for your porch or mantle.
+Change the number each day for a fun way to count down to Halloween.
 How brilliant is that?

-These glitter-dipped pumpkins look so grown up.
-They’re perfect for a table centerpiece for fall.
+These glitter-dipped pumpkins look grown-up and very sparkly.
+They’re perfect for a table centerpiece, a front porch, or your mantle.

 And here’s another fabulous idea for all that glitter: a glitter monogram pumpkin.
 Just find a pretty monogram stencil or use a silhouette to create your own template.

 Watercolor Painted Glam Pumpkins | Nest of Posies